Osprey Hikelite 26 Review: Exceptional Ventilation for Warm-Weather Day Hikes

 Pros

-Exceptional Ventilation: The AirSpeed tensioned mesh is the strongest performer in its class among structured daypacks.
+Exceptional Ventilation: The AirSpeed tensioned mesh is an outstanding performer in its class among structured daypacks.

 Integrated Raincover: Included in a dedicated pocket, saving you an extra purchase.